EOSIO/eosio-swift/README.md

 ## Contents of the library

-This library is an example implementation of EosioSignatureProviderProtocol.
+This library is an example implementation of `EosioSignatureProviderProtocol`.
 It implements the following methods:

-* `signatureProvider.signTransaction(request: signatureRequest)` signs an EosioTransaction.
+* `signatureProvider.signTransaction(request: signatureRequest)` signs an `EosioTransaction`.
 * `signatureProvider.getAvailableKeys()` returns an array, containing the public keys associated with the private keys that the object was initialized with.